-The Sportsman’s Paradise region covers the northernmost portion of Louisiana, bounded by the Arkansas state line and reaching almost as far south as Natchitoches.
-Shreveport and Bossier City, joined by the Red River, are the metro hubs of north Louisiana, and are where you’ll find most of the virtual tour options.
+The North Louisiana region is bounded by the Arkansas state line and reaching almost as far south as Natchitoches.
+Shreveport and Bossier City, joined by the Red River, are the metro hubs of North Louisiana, and are where you’ll find most of the virtual tour options.
 Fairfield Studios is offering live-streaming concerts, Sci-Port Discovery Center has special online programming for children, and primate rescue center Chimp Haven offers free and fun educational content on its website as well.

 Monroe-West Monroe Convention & Visitors Bureau has also compiled a wonderful list of virtual tour activities to get visitors and visitors-to-be excited about their next trip to northeast Louisiana.

-The Crossroads region makes up the central portion of Louisiana, full of rolling hills and bounded by the Mississippi River and the beautiful, massive Toledo Bend Lake.
-The Crossroads region’s largest city, Alexandria, is home to a world-class art museum with a focus on virtual tourism.
+The Central Louisiana region is full of rolling hills and bounded by the Mississippi River and the beautiful, massive Toledo Bend Lake.
+Central Louisiana's largest city, Alexandria, is home to a world-class art museum with a focus on virtual tourism.
 On the Alexandria Museum of Art’s Facebook page, you’ll find art tutorials made by local Louisiana artists, online tours and virtual yoga sessions.

-Cajun Country is a region rich in cultural and geographic diversity.
+Cajun Country (also known as Acadiana) is a region rich in cultural and geographic diversity.
 It covers nearly all of the Louisiana coastline, stretching up to the southern-central “Cajun Prairie” area of the state near Opelousas.
 This is where you’re likely to hear Cajun French accents, hear the sounds of zydeco and taste the flavors of boudin, couvillion, andouille and grillades.

 Start exploring on Avery Island, home to the world-famous TABASCO© hot sauce.
 Take a 360-degree tour of the hot sauce factory, you can tour the nearby nature preserve (started by TABASCO’s founding family) known as Jungle Gardens.
 Take a virtual driving tour of Jungle Gardens, available in both English and French.